-3 C/60 CH AUT 126 Manual Drive Train & Axles
+AUT 126 3 C/60 CH Manual Drive Train and Axles

-Prerequisites: AUT114, AUT115, AUT 116, AUT 117
+Prerequisites: AUT114, AUT115, AUT 116, AUT 117 Corequisite: AUT 209 train and axle design.

-This course is designed to provide students with the necessary skills and understanding to identify basic characteristics and components of the manual drive train and axle design.
 On-vehicle inspection, diagnosis, and repair are performed by the student.
 Identification of special tools used on these systems will also be explained.
 In addition, ASE principles for certification will be introduced to the student.